Retail and wholesale relies on efficient transport and logistics to move goods from their shipping points to the stores.

-Companies in commerce heavily rely on efficient transport and logistics to move freight from their shipping point all the way down to the stores.
+Companies in retail and wholesale heavily rely on efficient transport and logistics to move freight from their shipping point all the way down to the stores.
 Along the way, there are a number of challenges which can compromise the quality and the timing in which goods are expected to be delivered.

 These challenges are related to the security of the cargo during transport, the specific requirements of deliveries in urban areas, the reduction of costs for transport and the elimination of existing barriers or administrative burdens in order to achieve a truly internal market for transport.